 NOTICE OF AVAILABILITY AND INTENT TO ADOPT A MITIGATED NEGATIVE DECLARATION - Document

-List of Potentially Significant Environmental Impacts Identified: Biological Resources and Scenic Resources
+List of Potentially Significant Environmental Impacts Identified: Cultural resources archaeological

 Please see the Mitigated Negative Declaration Archives here